Recreational water quality is important for health

 Many New Zealanders enjoy swimming at coastal beaches and in rivers and lakes.

-Recreational water can become contaminated with faecal pathogens (such as bacteria and viruses) from human sewage and animal manure.
-Contaminated recreational water can cause [1-5]:
+However, recreational waterways can become contaminated with faecal pathogens (such as bacteria and viruses) from human sewage and animal manure.
+These pathogens can cause [1-5]:

 - gastrointestinal illnesses (causing diarrhoea and vomiting)